Josefinekihlstrom/Plant-Memory/README.md

 When the game is finished I decided to add the icon of a winning cup together with the information about how to play the game again.

+- In my original idea I wanted to store a high score in the Menu section of the page.
+However scoring in a memory game is not the easiest when you play it by yourself.
+I therefor decided that I was going to store the latest round played to make it possible for the player to compare their last game session with the ongoing session.
+This way, for those who are a little bit more competitive, this would encourage the player with an option to try to beat that last round time.

 ### Features
 The game page is sectioned into two columns.
-In the right column the actual memory game is based and in the left column the logo and Menu/Information section with some other main key features are placed.
+In the right column the actual memory game is based and in the left column the logo and Menu section with some other main key features are placed.

 1. **The memory game column features**
     - When you first arrive to the page, the memory column where the memory cards are placed has an overlay